AlbertoBarrago/smart-contract-service/README.md

 When you deploy the smart-contract, you will get the address of the contract.

 You have to install MetaMask and connect it to the testnet.
+And after you lunch `npm run deploy` you will get the address of the contract.
+The result on the terminal will be like this:

 ``` text
 Attempting to deploy from account 0xH9D3c8c8BE6a0a292ae4B448f614C....